dresnite/dresnite/README.md

 ---

-Hello there!
+Hello!
 If you're here, it probably means you want to know who I am or what I'm up to, so let's make this quick:

 <strong>My name is Andrés, and I'm a self-taugh developer building in public.</strong>